 But as we all know, humans are prone to errors, you may also make a blunder on live site.
-So, if you are also thinking to migrate WordPress from localhost to server, it is always suggested to keep a clone version of your site with you, so in case you make a mess on you live site, you can save yourself with the clone version.
+So, if you are also thinking to move WordPress from localhost to live server, it is always suggested to keep a clone version of your site with you, so in case you make a mess on you live site, you can save yourself with the clone version.

 These are some basic pros and cons of transferring a WordPress site from localhost.
 Now, you must be thinking “how should I move my WordPress site from localhost to server?”
 Don’t worry!
 Keep reading to get answers to all your queries!